aspnetcore-routing-convencional

 Conventional routing establishes global rules that apply to the entire application, usually in Program.cs (or Startup.cs in earlier versions).

-Although minimal APIs and attribute routing are more common in modern projects, you may still encounter conventional routing in large applications or during migrations from earlier versions.
+Although Minimal APIs and attribute routing are more common in modern projects, you may still encounter conventional routing in large applications or migrations from earlier versions.

-And it’s quite horrible, so if you can avoid using it, that’s better.
+And it’s pretty horrible, so if you can avoid having to use it, all the better.
 But just in case you have to, let’s get to it 👇

 Conventional routing is based on predictable conventions that follow the standard pattern of {controller}/{action}/{id?}.

-This approach allows ASP.NET to automatically map URLs to the corresponding controllers and actions without the need for additional configuration in each method.
+This approach allows ASP.NET to automatically map URLs to the corresponding controllers and actions without the need for additional configuration on each method.

 Conventional routes follow a URL pattern with this format: